-Candidate fails to meet the expectations of the business hiring them
+Candidate fails to meet the expectations of the company employing them

 In the case of a candidate failing to meet the performance expectations of a business it is usually one of two things:

-- Employee is not technically capable of completing the tasks required for the position they were hired in;
+- The employee is not technically capable of completing the tasks required for the position they were hired in;

-- Employee is not willing to “work hard enough”/cultural fit.
+- The employee is not willing to “work hard enough”/cultural fit.